The-Duat/Nile/pages/miz.md

 `miz update` - Updates mizOS, pacman packages, and AUR packages.

 ## miz conf
-`miz config <file>` - Automatically opens configuration files for you with the neovim text editor. "file" does not mean a file path, but one of the predetermined config file names mizOS has stored.
+`miz conf <file>` - Automatically opens configuration files for you with the neovim text editor. "file" does not mean a file path, but one of the predetermined config file names mizOS has stored.

 **Example:** `miz config i3`